 5) Give the Gift of Compassion – You know that person who cut you off in line yesterday at the store?
 What if they were so upset because they just received a layoff notice and all they could think about is, “Will I be able to pay my rent come January 1st?”

 When you are compassionate toward others, you look at them and you feel sympathy toward them.
-Compassion allows you to listen to your co-worker complaining about everyone under the sun without becoming upset.
+Compassion allows you to listen to your mother-in-law complain about everyone under the sun without becoming upset.
 Instead you think something like, “Wow, I am sad that they only way in which she can communicate with the rest of us, is to spout complaints.
 It is too bad that she is not a happier person.”

 This is a very difficult time of year for many people.
 Some people are haunted by the ghosts of holidays past; others are lonely or depressed.
 You don’t really know the story.
 You don’t need to.
 Just dig deep and replace anger and annoyance and frustration with compassion.
 Circling back to what we discussed under ‘Smile More’; you cannot have a bad thought and a good thought at the same time.
 Bad thoughts do not lead you to a peaceful enjoyable day, good thoughts do.
 So if at first you practice compassion just to give yourself a better experience, that’s OK, it counts.